top of page

 100 Miles

 7am start as we had a 9.00 slot at border control.
 It still took an hour and a half to get through but then onto Lviv where we unloaded the equipment we brought.
 This will go to hospitals, orphanages schools and anywhere else its needed.
 Arrived at the hotel which has its own generator because they have so many power cuts and was shown the air raid shelter.
 Will add photos later as am just about to be shown around by some locals.
+Met with local Rotary club members later that evening.

 Comments